 For these delectable Thai fish cakes, I like pounding all the ingredients step-by-step in a monstrous mortar and pestle to achieve the perfect bouncy mouth feel that the Chinese call Q-Q. The results in a food processor are almost as good.
 And the schmaltz and ice really help the emulsification.

-Another note, you can use store bought red curry paste, but homemade stuff is SO SO SO much better and keeps forever in the fridge.
-So why not do it from scratch!
+On another note, you can use store-bought red curry paste, but homemade stuff is SO SO SO much better and keeps forever in the fridge.
+So why not do it from scratch?

 Thai Fish Cakes

 - 8 ounces firm white-fleshed fish fillets (like cod)

 - 1 teaspoon sea salt

 - 1/3 cup green beans, very thinly sliced

 - 1 tablespoon fresh kaffir lime leaves, very finely sliced